 First thing I did on the coding journey is buying LeetCode premium subscription.
 I’m not advocating everyone to buy it, but personally, the return of investment is well worth it.
 I used it mainly to unlock the learning course, read editorials and filtering problems by company.
 What worked for me 3 years ago was studying their courses such as this (costs money) and this (mostly free).
 Problems are grouped by types, it’s formally introduced, and you start with easy problems before moving on to harder ones.
 This way, our brain has time to commit these new problem patterns into memory.
 It’s similar to how math is taught, we start with single digit numbers then 2 digit, then multiple digits.
 We start with counting, plus, minus, and so on.
 So for algorithm, we start with arrays, then strings which are an array of characters, the all the special tricks you can do with arrays, then move on to linked list, and later, more complex data structure like trees and graphs.

-From anecdotal experience, most companies asks arrays questions, making use of sliding window technique and hashmaps.
-Some top companies ask difficult questions involving dynamic programming and graphs.
+From anecdotal experience, most companies asks arrays questions.
+Top companies ask more difficult questions involving dynamic programming and graphs.
 Difficulty levels are easy to medium, mostly medium but in context of a stressful interview, they can feel very hard to do.
-One way I try to gauge my performance is trying to solve a medium question under 15 minutes, while talking, explaining each steps.
+One way I gauge my performance is trying to solve a medium question under 15 minutes, while talking, explaining each steps.

 My strategy was to spend no more than 45 minutes on a problem, reason being if I can’t solve it quickly enough, I’m either never exposed to this type before or there is an insight in the problem that requires more practice to spot.